AndMastro/NIAPU/README.md

 Once you obtained the ranking, you can assign pseudo-labels to unlabbeled genes from it (details are in the paper).
 We provide as an example a python script ```classification.py``` that reproduces the choices made in the paper and uses three ML algorithm (MLP, RF and SVM) to perform classification.
 This script is ready-to-use even without performing the steps above if one wants to use the provided disease file and features.
 However, one can decide to use their favorite classifiers and data.

-Currently, we are working on a python-based pipeline to be provided as a standalone tool that can be easilty used by everyone.
+Currently, the feature computation code is written in C for efficiency reasons, but we are working on a full python-based pipeline to be provided as a standalone tool that can be easilty used by everyone.